Visiting and Non-Degree Seeking Students

 A visiting student is one who does not wish to seek a degree at Illinois State University.
 This is an "unclassified" status in which the student is not in a degree program.

-Typically, these are students who are taking classes at Illinois State, often during summer vacation, to transfer them to another institution.
+Typically these are students who are taking classes at Illinois State to transfer them to another institution or taking dual enrollment classes as a high school student.
 Alternatively, a visiting student may be establishing a GPA at Illinois State in hopes of being admitted to a degree program at a later time.

 Students who are in good academic standing at their current college or university are eligible to be visiting students.
 If the course you wish to take has prerequisites, you must prove that you meet them by submitting an official transcript.